johnewart/yfinance/README.rst

 P.S.
 ------------

-Please drop me an note with any feedback you have.
+Please drop me a note with any feedback you have.

 **Ran Aroussi**